HowMuchDoINeed.co logo

 How do I calculate BTU for my house?

-Measure each room’s dimensions (length, width, height), note the insulation quality, and apply the standard multiplier.
-Adjust for windows, doors, and usage.
-Alternatively, use the radiator BTU calculator for a quick, accurate answer.
+Measure each room's dimensions (length, width, height), note the insulation quality, and apply the standard multiplier.
+Then adjust for windows, doors, and how the room's used.
+If that sounds like a lot of steps, it is — which is exactly why the radiator BTU calculator exists.
+Punch in your details and you're done.

 How many square feet does 8,000 BTU cover?

 As a rough guide, 8,000 BTU will heat around 250–350 square feet (23–33 square metres), depending on insulation and ceiling height.
-Always check with a calculator for your room specifics.
+Always check with a calculator for your room specifics — those variables shift the answer more than you'd expect.

 What is a good BTU?

-A "good" BTU is one that matches your room’s needs: enough to heat the space comfortably, but not so much as to waste energy.
-The right BTU depends on room size, insulation, and use.
-Calculating room by room ensures you select suitable radiators for each space.
+A good BTU is simply one that matches your room's actual needs: enough to heat the space comfortably, without burning money on excess capacity.
+The right figure depends on room size, insulation, and use.
+Calculate room by room and you'll pick the right radiator every time — not just the one that looks about right on the shelf.

 How many BTU do I need for a 2,000 sq ft house?

-For a 2,000 sq ft house with average insulation, you’ll typically need between 40,000 and 60,000 BTU in total, depending on ceiling height and layout.
-It's best to total the BTU requirements of each room for accuracy.
+For a 2,000 sq ft house with average insulation, you'll typically need between 40,000 and 60,000 BTU in total, depending on ceiling height and layout.
+That's a wide range — which is why totalling the BTU requirements of each individual room gives you a far more accurate answer than any whole-house rule of thumb.

 Conclusion